 Also, the Natural Circus was my form of resistance.

-It was a conscious and necessary withdrawal from Western ways of perceiving, thinking and operating on any level, that I could not resonate with and experienced as destructive, or not based in an ecocentric or integral approach to view the world.
+It was a conscious and necessary withdrawal from Western ways of perceiving, thinking and operating on any level, which I could not resonate with and experienced as destructive, or not based in an ecocentric or integral approach to view the world.

 It was (and is in a way) a passively active way of non-cooperation/participation; an ongoing strike, that at the same time, here and there, points at and shares alternatives.

-One day I had the pleasure and fortune to meet Jay Griffiths in Berlin.
+At one point of my travels I had the pleasure and fortune to meet Jay Griffiths in Berlin.

 Jay is a wonderful writer from the UK.